Can I take an occasional day class?

 What is the average GMAT/GRE?

-A: For students who entered the Evening MBA Format in September 2012 and January 2013:
+For students admitted to the Evening MBA format in September 2016:

 If I am scheduled to take the GMAT/GRE less than 30 days prior to the application deadline, will you accept a copy of the preliminary report?

-If you are doubtful that the official GMAT/GRE score report will arrive by the deadline date, you can upload your unofficial score via your online application, fax your unofficial score report to our office at 734-763-7804, or send it to Office of Admission, 701 Tappan St., Ann Arbor, MI 48109-1234.
+If you are doubtful that the official GMAT/GRE score report will arrive by the deadline date, you can upload your unofficial score via your online application, fax your unofficial score report to our office at 734-763-7804, or send it to Office of Admission, 700 East University, Kresge Hall, First Floor East, Suite K1521.

 Is a three-year undergraduate degree from India acceptable to apply?